 Katriona Siloen Auerbach

-Katriona is a Master’s student of Interdisciplinary Studies at the University of Northern British Columbia.
+Katriona is a Research Associate with HARC.
+She completed her MA Interdisciplinary Studies degree at UNBC supervised by Dr. Sarah de Leeuw and Dr. Wade Davis.
 She completed her Bachelor of Arts Degree with a major in Anthropology at Vancouver Island University.
 Prior to her academic achievements she traveled to northern British Columbia to attend a wilderness guide school and soon began working with the local trackers and guides of the area.
 As her skills developed, she began to guide full-time, specializing in remote horseback hunting trips.

 In 2002, after working for many years in the Spatsizi region of northern British Columbia, she became the first woman to receive the prestigious Leland Award for top hunting, fishing and wilderness guide across British Columbia, the Yukon, Nunavut and Northwest Territories.
 However, Katriona will be the first to disclose that she most certainly recognizes that she is not the most skilled hunter across such territories.
 In fact, the reason that she was nominated for such an award was, rather, for the holistic hunting experience that she provided her hunting clients.
 Hunting with Katriona reaches far beyond a successful hunt in that it incorporates a learning experience that immerses the hunter into a world of intelligent landscapes, medicinal plants and a respectful, reciprocal and healing relationship with the animals, plants and lands that provide us our sustenance.